 Even though Jekyll is shown mixing chemicals, Mark was intrigued that the transformative formula was not described in enough detail to know what it was supposed to represent.
 Stevenson’s original story describes a contaminant in a white powder that changes color when it is added to a blood-red solution but it doesn’t name the powder or the contaminant.
 Seeking other avenues to pursue, Mark contacted Stevenson scholar Richard Dury to find out whether any scholarship had been done on this topic.
 Dury told him that Stevenson’s wife Fanny had written a letter immediately before Stevenson wrote the novella in which she says he suffered from hallucinations after being treated with an ergot extract.
 This episode appears to have inspired Stevenson to write the story.
 Mark then discovered that ergot fungus is a pharmacological toolbox containing compounds to constrict arteries but also compounds to cause hallucinations.
 It seems that Stevenson’s doctor had treated him with the ergot extract to stop the bleeding in his lungs.
 The hallucinogenic side effect was caused by a minor component of the extract.
 This led Mark to conclude what Jekyll’s compound might be.

-MG: When we began preparing to write our book, Marjorie pointed out that Jekyll’s physical transformation was the external manifestation of his personality change.
+began preparing to write our book, Marjorie pointed out that Jekyll’s physical transformation was the external manifestation of his personality change.
 Mark responded that these transformations link it to chemistry because chemistry is about the study of matter and its transformations.
 Marjorie suggested using Jekyll and Hyde as the overarching theme for the book because the character of Jekyll/Hyde transforms between a dark side and a bright side, giving us a way to describe the positive and negative depictions of chemistry in the movies as a whole.
 As we further honed the chapter structure of the book, we knew there were going to be many echoes of the Jekyll and Hyde.
 In fact, anyone who self-experiments in the movies is following in the footsteps of Dr. Jekyll.

 DF: My favorite movie about scientists is Andromeda Strain, because it portrays a relatively realistic view of who scientists are and what they can accomplish.
 However, in most movies, scientists and their abilities are rendered in a much more dramatic, unrealistic style.
 How do you think this affects the public’s view of scientists?